DOI-USGS/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/installing-isis-via-anaconda.md

 # Installing ISIS

+ISIS is distributed as conda packages on four channels:

+ - **Latest** — the current public release (quarterly cadence)
+ - **LTS** — long-term support release, 18-month support window
+ - **RC** — release candidate for the next quarterly, available roughly one month before promotion
+ - **Dev** — built from the `dev` branch every two weeks.
+Useful for testing recent fixes; not tagged on GitHub, and only the latest two-week build is supported.

+See the [ISIS Release Schedule](../software-management/isis-release-schedule.md) for full cadence details.

 ## Install via script

+The install script below defaults to `-l main` (the public release).
+Pass `-l lts`, `-l rc`, or `-l dev` to install from a different channel.

 You can install miniforge and ISIS at the same time using a bash script.
-This will walk you through the process and set environmment variables for you.
+This will walk you through the process and set environment variables for you.

 ```bash
 bash <(curl https://raw.githubusercontent.com/DOI-USGS/ISIS3/refs/heads/dev/isis/scripts/install_isis.sh)